supertokens/docs/auth-react/docs/thirdpartyemailpassword/override/functions.md

     *          config is the config provided by the user when calling the init function of this recipe
     *
     * @returns: "OK" on success,
-    *           "FIELD_ERROR" in case of an in valid email format.
+    *           "FIELD_ERROR" in case of an invalid email format.
     */
     sendPasswordResetEmail: (input: {
         formFields: {